Russell Banks: Life and career

-Banks was the 1985 recipient of the John Dos Passos Prize for fiction.
-Continental Drift and Cloudsplitter were finalists for the 1986 and 1999 Pulitzer Prize for Fiction respectively.
+Banks's works received high recognition through his career.
+He was the 1985 recipient of the John Dos Passos Prize for fiction.
+His novels Continental Drift and Cloudsplitter were finalists for the 1986 and 1999 Pulitzer Prize for Fiction, respectively.

 Banks was elected a Fellow of the American Academy of Arts and Sciences in 1996.

-In popular culture, Banks was briefly mentioned in philosopher Richard Rorty's 1996 future history essay "Fraternity Reigns" in The New York Times Magazine as having written the fictional book Trampling the Vineyards, described as "samizdat", in 2021.

-Banks lived in upstate New York and Miami.
 He was a New York State Author for 2004–2006.
-He was also Artist-in-Residence at the University of Maryland.
-He taught creative writing at Princeton University.

 Death

-Banks died from cancer at his home in Saratoga Springs, New York, on January 7, 2023, at the age of 82.
+Banks died from cancer at his home in Saratoga Springs, New York, on Sunday, January 8, 2023, at the age of 82.

 Works and themes

 His work has been translated into twenty languages and has received numerous international prizes and awards.
 He wrote fiction, and, later, non-fiction, with Dreaming up America.
 His main works include the novels Continental Drift, Rule of the Bone, Cloudsplitter, The Sweet Hereafter, and Affliction.
 The latter two novels were each made into feature films in 1997 (see The Sweet Hereafter and Affliction).

 Many of Banks's works reflect his working-class upbringing.
 His stories often show people facing tragedy and downturns in everyday life, expressing sadness and self-doubt, but also showing resilience and strength in the face of their difficulties.
 Banks also wrote short stories, some of which appear in the collection The Angel on the Roof, as well as poetry.

 Banks also lived in Jamaica.
 Interviewed in 1998 for The Paris Review, he stated that:

 The themes of Continental Drift (1985) include globalization and unrest in Haiti.
 His 2004 novel The Darling is largely set in Liberia and deals with the racial and political experience of the white American narrator.

 Writing in the Journal of American Studies, Anthony Hutchison argues that, "[a]side from William Faulkner it is difficult to think of a white twentieth-century American writer who has negotiated the issue of race in as sustained, unflinching and intelligent a fashion as Russell Banks".

+In 2023, it was confirmed that Paul Schrader would write and direct Oh, Canada, an adaptation of Banks's novel, Foregone, starring Richard Gere and Jacob Elordi.